kevin-mal-smith/player_valuation/readme.md

 ---
 Here we determine the best model to use for predicting value.
 I ran the data through 3 different regression algorithms to determine which would perform the best

 The 2 degree polynomial model performed the best against baseline when predicting owar.
-Predicting owar on average 4 times better than baseline.
+Predicting owar on average 132% better than baseline.

 ## Delivery
 ---